 Unique Elements for Private Equity Firms

-For private equity firms, there are three unique elements to D&O that need to be clarified:
+For private equity firms, three unique elements of D&O Insurance for PE Portcos need to be clarified:

-1. Board Representation: The PE firm will have one or more of its partners or employees on the board of their portfolio firm, so making sure they are properly protected for their actions is important.
+- Board Representation: The PE firm will have one or more of its partners or employees on its portfolio firm’s board, so ensuring they are adequately protected for their actions is essential.

-From the sponsor’s perspective, being involved in your investee companies’ D&O insurance is crucial.
+From the sponsor’s perspective, involvement in your investee companies’ D&O insurance is crucial.
 You don’t want to leave it up to chance and find out too late that your portfolio company has no D&O coverage or inappropriate protection.

 How to Purchase D&O Insurance for PE Portcos as a Sponsor